auth0/docs/articles/errors/libraries/auth0-js/invalid-token.md

 ### Ways to fix this error

+There are two ways to fix the error:

+1. **(RECOMMENDED)** Change the client signature algorithm to RS256 instead of HS256.
-To fix this error, change the value of your **responseType** parameter to **token id_token**, so that you receive an Access Token in the response.
+2. Change the value of your **responseType** parameter to **token id_token** (instead of the default), so that you receive an Access Token in the response.

-You may also want to change your client's hash algorithm to RS256.
-You can do so using the Dashboard:
+To change the client signature algorithm to RS256 instead of HS256:

     1. Go to [Dashboard > Clients]({$manage_url}/#/clients)
     1. Select your client